nsalleron/coveo-challenge/README.md

 - **Additional Dependencies**:
   - Added OpenAPI with `springdoc-openapi-starter-webmvc-ui` to document and explore the API, facilitating development and testing.
+- **Structure**
+  - Adopted a Controller-Service-Repository pattern for clearer separation of concerns.
+- **Tests**
+  - Added unit tests for new classes

 ## 2. Frontend Changes